 Israeli Dairy Exports

 Because of Israel’s efficient productive and stringent quality standards, 37 countries around the world import Israeli dairy products.
 These products are especially in demand by Jewish populations in different countries who are looking for kosher food products.
-Just in January of this year, Russia began important dairy products from Israel.
-Altogether, Israel exports about 7,000 tons of dairy products to countries in Europe, North America, and Asia.
+Just in January this year, Russia began importing dairy products from Israel.
+Altogether, Israel exports about 7,000 tons of dairy products to Europe, North America, and Asia countries.

 Israeli Dairy Board, “Israel Dairy: Facts and Figures,”